 Alas, the departure of macroeconomists from equilibrium and perfect competition seems hopelessly circumscribed.
 For most macroeconomists, the deviation from ideal market conditions, even when such a deviation persists for a long period of time, is an exception.
 For them stagflation is ultimately an alien phenomenon.
 Its roots lay not in the 'economic system' but rather in impediments imposed on that system.
 Given this assessment, it is not surprising that most attempts to examine the broader structural causes and implications of inflation and unemployment were perceived as challenges to mainstream macroeconomics.
-We examine some of this structural literature in two accompanying essays (Nitzan, 1990a, 1990b).
+We examine some of this structural literature in the next two chapters.